thelastpickle/cassandra-reaper/src/docs/content/docs/backends/memory.md

 # Memory Backend

-Running Reaper with memory storage, which is not persistent, means that all the registered clusters, column families, and repair runs will be lost upon service restart.
+To use in memory storage as the storage type for Reaper, the `storageType` setting must be set to **memory** in the Reaper configuration YAML file.
+Note that the in memory storage is enabled by default.

-The memory based storage is meant to be used for testing purposes only.
-Enable this type of storage by using the `storageType: memory` setting in your config file (enabled by default).
+In memory storage is volatile and as such all registered cluster, column families and repair un information will be lost upon service restart.
+This storage setting is intended for testing purposes only.

 ```yaml
 storageType: memory